The-Balance-FFXIV/balance-static/content/jobs/casters/pictomancer/leveling-guide.md

 ## Sub-Level 30

-TBD
+**One/Two Target:** Fire In Red -> Aero in Green -> Water In Blue Three Targets: Fire II In Red -> Aero In Green -> Water In Blue Four Targets+: Fire II In Red spam

 ## Level 30 - 50

 Use Creature Muses and Moogle in AoE.
 Even hardcasted, they are more potency than the general AoE combo.
+Use downtime between pulls to prepare Muses.

-## Level 50 - 60
+## Level 50 - 54

 Use Hammer charges in AoE.
 It is one of the highest potency abilities in Pictomancer’s kit for AoE damage, as it is a guaranteed direct crit on everything it hits.

+## Level 54 - 60

+One/Two Targets: Fire in Red -> Aero In Green -> Water In Blue Three Targets: Fire in Red -> Aero In Green -> Water In Blue/Water II In Blue 4+ Targets: Fire II In Red -> Aero II In Green -> Water II In Blue

 ## Level 60 - 70

-TBD
+The basic spells remain unchanged.
+For Subtractive Palette, follow this priority:

+One/Two Targets: Blizzard In Cyan -> Stone in Yellow -> Thunder in Magenta Three Targets+: Blizzard II in Cyan -> Stone II In Yellow -> Thunder II In Magenta

 ## Level 70 - 80

 Use raid buffs in AoE situations for damage in dungeons when possible.
+The level 60 priority for Subtractive Palette still applies, as does the level 54 priority for basic AoE spells.

 ## Level 80 - 90

 Use Holy in White for AOE damage after Muses have been consumed.
-Holy is superior to general spam in terms of potency on two or more targets.
+Holy is superior to general spam in terms of potency on two or more targets and is always better than Fire/Aero/Water AoE combos.

-## Level 90 - 92
+## Level 90 - 94

-Use Comet In Black in AoE situations.
-Use Creature Muses, Hammer Muses, then Subtractive Palette and use Comet.
-After Comet, spam any banked Holies, then do your subtractive AoE combo, then the general Red/Green/Blue AoE combo.
+Use Comet in Black after Creature and Weapon muses if Subtractive Palette is available.

-## Level 92 - 100
+## Level 94 - 100

-TBD
+Fire II In Red, Aero II in Green, Water II in Blue are all now gains at four or more targets.
+Blizzard In Cyan, Stone in Yellow, and Thunder in Magenta are also now gains at four or more targets.

+Holy is better in AoE than Subtractive Palette, but Comet is better than Holy.
+Use Comet instead if Subtractive Palette is available.

 ## Level 100